-Startups have become the buzzword around the town.
+Startups have become a buzzword around the town.
 Its eminent success here in India and across the globe has seen increased investments in the entire gamut of start-ups.
-However, prior to understanding how to begin by establishing a start-up, it is important to understand what classifies as being a startup.
-As defined by the Department of Industrial Policy and Promotion, a startup in India essentially means an entity registered or incorporated in India which fulfills the following parameters:
+However, prior to understanding how to begin by establishing a start-up in India, it is important to understand what classifies as being a startup.
+As defined by the Department of Industrial Policy and Promotion, starting a startup in India essentially means an entity registered or incorporated in India which fulfills the following parameters:

 - Has been incorporated as a private limited company, registered as a partnership firm, or registered as a limited liability partnership firm